emdashjs/Emdash.JS/DESIGN.md

 ### Authentication

 Emdash.js ships with support for internal authentication, third-party authentication, and time-based one-time password (TOTP) apps.
-Third-party is recommended over internal authentication, especially for serverless deployments where sufficient security may exceed login execution time limititions.
+Third-party is recommended over internal authentication, especially for serverless deployments where sufficient security may exceed sign-in execution time limititions.

 Third-party authentication supports most well-known providers with [deno_kv_oauth](https://deno.land/x/deno_kv_oauth).
 Only one provider may be configured at a time, though this may change in the future.
 Enabling third-party authentication disables internal authentication.